 925 Balmoral Rd.
 Victoria, BC V8T 1A7

-(hereinafter called the "Employer")

-of the first part
+(hereinafter called the "Employer") of the first part

-AND: The International Alliance of Theatrical Stage Employees, the United States, Its Territories and Canada AFL-CIO, CLC, Local 168.
+AND: The International Alliance of Theatrical Stage Employees, Moving Picture Technicians, Artists and Allied Crafts of the United States, Its Territories and Canada AFL-CIO, CLC, Local 168.